 Even if you only master one or two of the above money management skills, you’ll be setting yourself up for success well into your thirties.
 Saving is a good way of having money aside for large expenses, but you can still enjoy your hard-earned paycheck each month, so treat yourself every so often.

-These skills of money management don’t involve the use of any tools, but you could consider our MoneyStrands app.
+These money management skills don’t involve the use of any tools, but you could consider our MoneyStrands app.
 With MoneyStrands you can set your saving goals, keep yourself ahead of the game and see your financial life in one place.

 Download MoneyStrands for free: